realazthat/excalidraw-brute-export-cli/README.md

 2. In the `develop` branch, bump the version in [package.json](package.json), following semantic versioning principles.
 Run `bash ./scripts/pre.sh` to ensure everything is in order.
+   - If anything got generated (e.g README or terminal output images), you will have to stage those.
 3. In the `develop` branch, commit these changes with a message like `"Prepare release X.Y.Z"`.
 (See the contributions section [above](#commit-process)).